 Pathogenesis of Kaposi's Sarcoma-Associated Herpesvirus

 Kaposi's sarcoma (KS), the most common AIDS-associated malignancy, is caused by the human herpesvirus, KSHV.
-Nevertheless, the details of KSHV infection and pathogenesis remain unclear.
+Nevertheless, many details of KSHV infection and pathogenesis remain unclear.
 A rare type of B cell lymphoma (PEL) also arising from KSHV infection, has allowed the development of cell lines that produce KSHV in culture.
 These lines have allowed the study of viral structure, assembly, gene expression and pathogenesis.
 Our investigations involve four major areas:

 - Woodson E, Anderson M, Loftus M, Kedes D. Progressive Accumulation of Activated ERK2 within Highly Stable ORF45-Containing Nuclear Complexes Promotes Lytic Gammaherpesvirus Infection.
 PLoS pathogens.
 2014;10(4): e1004066.
 PMID: 24722398 | PMCID: PMC3983062

 - Zhou Z, Hui W, Shah S, Jih J, O'Connor C, Sherman M, Kedes D, Schein S. Four levels of hierarchical organization, including noncovalent chainmail, brace the mature tumor herpesvirus capsid against pressurization.
 Structure (London, England : 1993).
 2014;22(10): 1385-98.
 PMID: 25220471

 - Borah S, Nichols L, Hassman L, Kedes D, Steitz J. Tracking expression and subcellular localization of RNA and protein species using high-throughput single cell imaging flow cytometry.
 RNA (New York, N.Y.).
 2012;18(8): 1573-9.
 PMID: 22745225 | PMCID: PMC3404377